 The high average luminance values of (up to 3,000 cd/cm2 at the filament) can cause glare problems and the lamp housing should not be viewed with the naked eye.

-Depending on the applied voltage and colour temperature, a tungsten halogen lamps with quartz glass envelopes will emit about 0.2 % to 0.3 % of the electrical power in the form of UV radiation (i.e. below 380 nanometres).
+Depending on the applied voltage and colour temperature, tungsten halogen lamps with quartz glass envelopes will emit about 0.2 % to 0.3 % of the electrical power in the form of UV radiation (i.e. below 380 nanometres).
 The UV radiation is higher than for standard filament lamps, but still very low compared to other lamps.
 UV-free lamps are now widely available, whereby special absorbing elements are introduced into the glass envelope; these are recommended for use where possible.

-If possible, a tungsten halogen lamp should only be held by the base.
+A tungsten halogen lamp should only be held by the base.
 Any fingerprint residues left on the quartz glass will burn when the lamp is operated and cause the glass to devitrify.
 This can make it opaque, reduce the strength of the glass and increase the risk of the envelope rupturing.

 Advantages